Logo

 Cycle of Fifths / Cycle of Fourths.
 Circle of Fifths / Circle of Fourths.
 Cycle of 5ths / Cycle of 4ths.
 Circle of 5ths / Circle of 4ths

 Indeed, there is no argument.
 C is revered as central by those musically schooled and indoctrinated.
-This situation raises many questions.
+The situation raises many questions.

 Before proposing any tonality shaking changes, let’s clearly examine the prevailing C-centric view of music.

-There exist five undeniable conventions that give C the upper hand over A.
+There exist five undeniable and unjustifiable conventions that give C the upper hand over A.

 C, the one-and-only unrumpled scale, provides the "standard candle" for defining all other musical structures in field of music theory ... but in short order, because of another huge oddity — that music assigns only seven symbols to identify twelve objects, thereby created a uneven numbering system — music theory tangles terribly, nearly strangling itself by its own gangly throat.

 2) C is typically the simplest scale to play.
-And most instruments it's playble with an uncomplicated notation and fingering.
+And most instruments it's readily played with uncomplicated notation and fingering.
 This fact is most evident on piano.
-Start on a C note, then proceed up the white keys to the next C. It's like do re mi for free.
+Start on a C note, then proceed up the white keys to the next C. It's like "do re mi for free."
 The major scale gets no simpler than that—it's something a three year old can readily comprehend and accomplish.
-Add atop this physical simplicity and the C scale’s notational simplicity we ahve have the compelling reasons why piano instructors teach their students the C major scale first, before all other.
+Atop this physical simplicity we must appreciate the C scale’s notational simplicity.
+In tandem, given the physical and notational simplicity, we have have the compelling reasons why piano instructors teach their students the C major scale before all others.
 (Lessons on the A scale come a considerable stretch further down the road, often after, G, F, D, and Bb!)

 Even for a transposing instrument, like an Eb tenor saxophone, the simplest major scale fingering is notated as a C scale, though it produces the "concert" sound of Eb.